History of the Game Engine: Part 1

 But, apart from conjuring up mental images of steam-filled powerhouses populated by sweaty fellas endlessly heaving coal into glowing furnaces, and massive ship’s con-rods powering up and down, what do game engines actually do, and what makes them do it?
 How did they come about?
 Do we need them?
 How many questions can an article ask?
 In essence, the game engine’s history is pretty well aligned with the history of the modern game, and that is a good place to start.

-Game Engine Beginnings – Pre-1980’s
+Game Engine Beginnings – Pre-1980s

 Computer gaming – the act of using computer software for rest and relaxation – was born out of the realisation that the same machines that could shift one and zeros around to interpret data and crunch numbers could also be used for leisure purposes.
 Back in 1952, British academic A.S.
 Douglas created a program called OXO as part of his doctoral dissertation.
-This fundamental noughts and crosses game showed that the power and potential of computers to become a source of fun, as well as business or science machines.
+This fundamental noughts and crosses game showed the power and potential of computers to become a source of fun, as well as business or science machines.
 All it needed was imagination and a bit of programming skill.
 By 1967, the first true video game console – known as The Brown Box – was commercially available.
 Luckily, the fact that it was a commercial failure didn’t stop others from trying and eventually succeeding.

 As computer equipment became more readily available, we were entertained by a slew of computer games, and the rise of stand-alone gaming consoles in arcades.
 In 1978, we were treated to Space Invaders, which sparked a spike in new titles from a range of developers.
-Among them was a Japanese playing card manufacturer called Nintendo, who saw the market’s potential and launched a number of titles – including one called Super Mario Bros. – and captured the public’s imagination.
+Among them was a Japanese playing card manufacturer called Nintendo, which saw the market’s potential and launched a number of titles – including one called Super Mario Bros. – and captured the public’s imagination.
 Other game houses like Atari were hot on their heels and the world mushroomed with new titles and playable games.

 The 1980s: Games Get Commercial